-- Atoms can be grouped with brackets () to form a new atom. - Brackets create groups, which can be referred to later, and sub-parts of text extracted.
+- Placing atoms within brackets () forms a new atom (so (a b) is an atom that contains two sub-atoms a and b). - Brackets create groups, which can be referred to later, and sub-parts of text extracted.

 - 1 Find every word which contains a 'z', then one non-'z' character, and then another 'z'.
 Print out only those 3 characters for each match. - 2 Find every word which contains a 'z' followed by one other arbitrary character, and a second 'z' followed by one other arbitrary character.
 Print out the 4 characters matched.
 Note: the 4 characters do not have to be consecutive.